BRYOOH/onlineshop/README.md

 There is a login and signup page with **mongodb authentication**.
 With __async/await fetch method__  I accessed the mongodb database and access the users authentification token that was stored in the local storage.

-When you hit the log out button the application delete the authentication token and the page resets to log in.

-There is a cart that allows the user to select items and remove unwanted items before cashing out.
+When you hit the log out button the application delete the authentication token and the page resets to log in.There is a cart that allows the user to select items and remove unwanted items before cashing out.

-### Backend- with mongodb and node
+## Backend- with mongodb and node
 I used the following libraries for the backend *Initialize a project and create the package. json file* `npm init`